dudi938/basic-monitoring-lab/README.md

 $ /etc/init.d/collectd restart
 ```

- - Browse to Graphite and look for the new metrics:
+ - Browse to Graphite and look for the new metrics (under <container-id>:

 ```
 $ http://localhost:5000/